-To accomplish these goals, we partner with the Prevention Resource Center AmeriCorps VISTA Project to recruit unique, community-minded individuals that provide programming and guidance to schools to increase access to food services for our most vulnerable students.
+To accomplish these goals, we partner with the Prevention Resource Center AmeriCorps VISTA Program to recruit unique, community-minded individuals that provide programming and guidance to schools to increase access to food services for our most vulnerable students.
 Examples of projects that PRC VISTAs serving with Montana No Kid Hungry have spearheaded in the past include:

 - Development of alternative breakfast models to fit schools’ needs and increase meal participation, including FRP.

 - Assessment of After School Meal Programs to streamline logistics, find fiscal advantages, and ensure sustainability.

 - Building Summer Meal Sites by bringing together community partners and volunteers, creating activity programming to increase participation, and developing innovative approaches (like mobile food trucks!) to reach kids where they are.